• Skip to primary navigation

 To calculate how much Active Dry yeast to use, increase the amount of Instant yeast by 25%.
 So for this recipe, you'd need 2.5 grams of Active Dry yeast.
 If you don't have a jeweler's scale to measure such a small amount precisely I recommend sticking with 2 grams of Active Dry yeast due to this recipe's long rise time.

-In order to make this recipe successfully, you need to measure your ingredients by weight.
-No, I cannot convert it to cups for you.
+In order to make this focaccia pizza dough successfully, you need to measure your ingredients by weight.
+No, unfortunately I cannot convert it to cups for you.

 A kitchen scale is more accurate than cup measurements and will give you the right ratio of water, yeast, salt, olive oil, and flour so that the focaccia dough behaves the way you want it to.
 Depending on how much you pack the flour in and what brand of measuring cups you’re using, you may be off by 30-50 grams of flour per cup which can make a huge difference in how your focaccia pizza turns out.